ohpxho/md-vault/books/The Elements of Computing System.md

 ```

 ### What is a clock?
+- The passage of time is represented by clock
 - A device that generates oscillating signal(continuous alternating signal without need of inputs)
 - Generate a fixed-length pulse at fixed intervals
 - The elapsed time from high to low signal is a cycle.